akka/akka-persistence-dynamodb/docs/src/main/paradox/journal.md

 The TTL attribute to use for the journal or snapshot tables is named `expiry`.

+Time-to-live settings are configured per entity type.
+The entity type can also be matched by prefix by using a `*` at the end of the key.

 If events are being @extref:[deleted on snapshot](akka:typed/persistence-snapshot.html#event-deletion), the journal can be configured to instead set an expiry time for the deleted events, given a time-to-live duration to use.
-For example, deleted events can be configured to expire in 7 days, rather than being deleted immediately:
+For example, deleted events can be configured to expire in 7 days, rather than being deleted immediately, for a particular entity
+type:

 @@ snip [use time-to-live for deletes](/docs/src/test/scala/docs/config/TimeToLiveSettingsDocExample.scala) { #use-time-to-live-for-deletes type=conf }

 While it is recommended to keep all events in an event sourced system, so that new @ref:[projections](projection.md) can be re-built, setting a time to live expiry on events or snapshots when they are created and stored is supported.
-For example, events can be configured to expire in 3 days and snapshots in 5 days, using configuration:
+For example, events can be configured to expire in 3 days and snapshots in 5 days, for all entity type names that start with a particular prefix:

 @@ snip [event and snapshot time-to-live](/docs/src/test/scala/docs/config/TimeToLiveSettingsDocExample.scala) { #time-to-live type=conf }